Neocky/Text2McBook/README.md

 ## About

 This script will convert a text file and output a formatted file with the text in a way in which it can be easily used ingame like with the `/give` command.
 It supports different book formats which can be choosen with the parameter [`-f FORMATNAME`](https://github.com/Neocky/Text2McBook#parmaters).
+I got inspiration from a post from [r/admincraft](https://www.reddit.com/r/admincraft/).

 ### Default